Professional Setup Guide

 That’s fine—just assign values that make sense and communicate them clearly.
 Consistency matters more than color tradition.

 For most home games, the cleanest setup is still: White = $1, Red = $5, Green = $25 (and add Black = $100 if needed).
+White poker chips or white chips are typically the lowest denomination, serving as the base unit for betting and stacking, while red chips, green chips, black chips, blue chips, and yellow chips represent increasing values.
+High value chips, such as black, yellow, or even higher denominations, are used in high value or high stakes games.
 It’s familiar, easy for guests, and keeps betting smooth all night.

 Denominations – The benefit of having chip denominations is that it eliminates any confusion of the value of the chips.
 Most chip styles have denominations of $1, $5, $10, $25, $50, $100, $500, $1,000, $5,000 and $10,000.
-Some sets include chip denominations that are under $1 and over $10,000.
+Some sets, such as Scroll poker chips and sets, include chip denominations that are under $1 and over $10,000.
 You will also find some denominational chip styles that have no dollars sign.
-These chips have the flexibility to be us as dollar or cent chip.
+These chips have the flexibility to be used as dollar or cent chips.
+Tournament chips often use a similar color progression, but the values represent tournament currency rather than cash.
+Using the lowest denomination chips for small bets and higher value chips for larger bets helps keep the game organized, and premium options like Milano poker chips can give your setup a more authentic feel.

 No Denominations – The benefit of non-denominational chips is that it gives you flexibility.
 Any color can equal any value.
-For example, if you play both tournaments and cash games, the chip values needed for each game can be different.
+For example, if you play both tournaments and cash games, the chip values needed for each game can be different, and thinking about poker chip weights and what’s right for you can further fine-tune how your set feels at the table.

 © Poker Chip Mania.
 Educational content for home poker players.